How to move money

 Daily transaction limits

-- Internal transfers – $50,000 (to yourself or another Bank Australia customer)
+- Internal transfers – $50,000 (between any Bank Australia accounts you are a signatory on)

 - External transfers – $2,000